scitara-cto/dynamic-mcp-server/docs/transport-protocols.md

 - Query parameters are simpler for testing and debugging
 - Both methods provide identical security when used over HTTPS

-## Migration Guide
+## Integration Guide

-### For New Integrations
+### For All Integrations
-Use the **Streamable HTTP Transport** for all new integrations:
+Use the **Streamable HTTP Transport** for all integrations:
-- More efficient and modern
+- Efficient and modern protocol
-- Better error handling
+- Excellent error handling
-- Simpler client implementation
+- Simple client implementation
 - Future-proof design

-### For Existing Integrations
-Existing SSE-based integrations continue to work without changes:
-- No breaking changes to SSE protocol
-- Same authentication mechanism
-- Identical tool execution behavior
-- Can migrate at your own pace

 ### Client Libraries
-Both transports work with standard MCP client libraries:
+The streamable HTTP transport works with standard MCP client libraries:
-- Configure endpoint URL based on transport choice
+- Configure endpoint URL to use `/mcp`
-- Same authentication and tool calling patterns
+- Standard authentication and tool calling patterns
-- Transport selection is transparent to application logic
+- Transparent integration with application logic

 ## Performance Considerations